-It should be noted that the use of formal approaches to the supervision of credit and noncredit financial institutions continues to be a significant defect, one reason for which is the limited legal capacity of the Bank of Russia for the implementation of substantive approaches to the risk assessment of credit and non-credit financial institutions and their activities in general.
+It should be noted that the use of formal approaches to the supervision of banks and non-bank financial institutions continues to be a significant defect, one reason for which is the limited legal capacity of the Bank of Russia for the implementation of substantive approaches to the risk assessment of banks and non-bank financial institutions and their activities in general.
 In this respect the Bank of Russia intends to consistently use its professional judgment on certain issues of financial institution activities while increasing control over decision making procedures.